joelbyler/intro_to_rails_on_cloud9/add_the_project_to_a_git_repo.md

 ```bash
 git status
 ```
-Now you should see something like nothing to commit, working directory clean which means you've committed all of your changes.
+Now you should see something like `nothing to commit`, working directory clean which means you've committed all of your changes.

 ## Explanation
 By checking your application into git now, you're creating a record of your starting point.
 Whenever you make a change during today's workshop, we'll add it to git before moving on.
 This way, if anything ever breaks, or you make a change you don't like, you can use git as an all-powerful "undo" technique.
 But that only works when you remember to commit early and often!